mgmarlow/knavehack/content/index.md

 ### Random encounters

-After each game turn, roll a d8.
+Once every three game turns, roll a d6.
 A 1 result means the players encounter a randomly generated creature or distraction in the following turn.